-That's what fans will see when the Watt brothers have a triple reunion on September 27 in Pittsburgh.
-According to the freshly-released 2020 NFL schedule, J.J.
-Watt and his two younger brothers, Derek and T.J., will face each other in Week 3 when the Houston Texans travel to Heinz Field.
+For the Watt brothers, it will be a first.
+The trio will have a family reunion on the field when J.J.
+Watt and his two younger brothers, Derek and T.J., face each other in Week 3 when the Houston Texans travel to Heinz Field.

 The Texans star defensive end waited nine years to play in the same game as one of his two NFL brothers, until last season's 27-20 win against Derek and the Los Angeles Chargers.
 Watt had been injured in previous meetings with the Chargers and the Pittsburgh Steelers, unable to play against youngest brother T.J.